-10 Tests of a Good Worship Leader
+10 Tests of Good Praise and Worship Leadership

 1. Is the congregation singing with you?